techbloglol/techblog.lol/content/post/if-youre-not-using-cloudflare-for-your-budget-website.md

 date = "2015-09-09T21:45:48-07:00"
 +++

 Does your website minify its HTML and Javascript?
 Does it compress its transfers?
 Is it using a CDN for static content?
-Does it protect your users' privace with TLS?
+Does it protect your users' privacy with TLS?
 Does it have a firewall to defend against attackers?

 If your answer to any of these questions is "no", you're definitely doing things wrong.
 And if you're on a budget, [Cloudflare](https://www.cloudflare.com) gives you all of these things, at absolutely **no cost**.
 I've racked my brain over this, and I have no idea why any informed web admin *wouldn't* use Cloudflare.